This research material has four sections:

 I).
-“So many coincidences happened for me to believe it is real such as responses to people near me / family when I have bad thoughts.” – These are synchronistic events that correlate with this individual’s thoughts.
+“So many coincidences happened for me to believe it is real such as responses to people near me / family when I have bad thoughts.” – These are synchronistic events that correlate with this individual’s thoughts/actions.

 Case Study 11).

 I).
 “It’s hard not to think that I’m the one they’re referring to and it’s too coincidental with their choice of words whenever I’m nearby.” – A high number of synchronicities that correlate with her thoughts has made her believe that her thoughts are broadcasting.
-This is the reason behind the belief.
+This is the reason behind her false belief.

 Case Study 12).